boardteua/woodiscountdecrement/README.md

-Wordpress plugin that implements discount changes based on count of buys
+Wordpress plugin that implements discount value changes based on count of buys

 Use [discout_value] shortcode to show current amount of discount wherever you want on the site